cuplsensor/cuplcodec/docs/specification/features.rst

         "for a new protocol design, a ciphersuite with HMAC-MD5 should not be included".

    It is acknowledged that HMAC-MD5 has been used despite the counter-recommendation above.
-I decided that the increased complexity of HMAC-SHA3 cannot be justified.
-The algorithm has to run with low energy consumption on an inexpensive microcontroller.
+I decided that the increased complexity of HMAC-SHA3 cannot be justified: The algorithm has to run with low energy consumption on an inexpensive microcontroller.
 The MSP430 itself is not designed for a high degree of data security.
 Opting for a more robust hashing algorithm may result in compromises elsewhere (e.g. on battery life).
 It is also the case that environmental sensor